csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/iteration-02.review.md

 *  *Why?*
     - Meetings were generally organized without a clear direction or set goals of what we hoped to accomplish during a meeting.
 *  *Why?*
-    - We thought we could set goals for ourselves more effectively as a group, rather than coming up with our own clearly defined ideas separately and then presenting them to the team
+    - We thought we could set goals for ourselves more effectively and efficiently as a group without any prior preparation.
 *  *Why?*
-    - Most of us were unfamiliar with working with such a large group before, and were not used to having so many disparate voices
+    - Most of us were unfamiliar with working with such a large group before and were not used to having so many disparate voices, so we thought it would be easy to corral ourselves to  work productively together without any pre-planning.
     - As such, group discussions were generally unfruitful.

 2. **Our usage of Trello**

 Trello allows users to maintain a continuously updated checklist of tasks that our team would update as we progressed through the project.

 We thought Trello allowed for a lot of flexibility in planning out features, as well as provided a convenient interface to track the progress of development.
-Additionally, every task could be labelled with the team member(s) working on it, allowing other members of the team to see exactly what feature each team member is working on.
+Additionally, every task created in Trello could be labelled with the team member(s) working on it, allowing other members of the team to see exactly what feature each team member is working on.
 We agreed that we would add tasks to the Trello on an ad hoc basis during developments.

 We think our decision to use Trello in this manner was unsuccessful.
 *  *Why?*